-Here are our favorite ideas for white papers and ultimate guides:
+Here are some ideas for white papers and ultimate guides:

 - Money Management: Can focus on specific aspects of money management, from personal finance basics to estate planning.
 Add quotes from your institution’s wealth management team and personal bankers to demonstrate their expertise on matters of investing, saving, and more.